jeff4/bionotes.github.io/index.md

 	* TIM interconverts between two isomers of triose phosphate
 	* Essential to process of glycolysis in muscles for fast efficient energy production
 	* See also [Protopedia article](https://proteopedia.org/wiki/index.php/Triosephosphate_Isomerase)
+	* Convert G3P aka (glyceraldehyde 3-phosphate) to (DHAP) dihydroxyacetone phosphate via intermediate transition state (cis-enediol) which without TIM would take 26 kcal/mol
+	* TIM stabilizes the transition state and also prevents the side-reaction of G3P losing it's phosophate group which tends to happen in water.
+	* TIM increases speed of reaction by 10<sup>10</sup>.
+Aka, the difference in length of time between ~1 second and 300 years!
+	* TIM is about 150x the size of reactant G3P and product DHAP.
+	*

 ---